kjellalmgren/pingservices/README.md

 You find more information at https://github.com/dockersamples/docker-swarm-visualizer

-Should be run in the swarm manager, this is done with constraints, node.role == manager.
+The visualizer should be run at the swarm manager, this is done with constraints, node.role == manager.

 	<!-- docker-stack-vlz.yaml -->
 	version: "3"